 The Roommate Agreement is a practical application of Thomas Gordon's philosophy.
 If used appropriately, it can serve as an effective tool to guide you and your roommate(s) in establishing a mutually satisfying relationship with one another.
-While utilizing the formal document included, carefully choose important issues for conversation, be sure to fill it out and get it back to your RA.
+You will have the opportunity to fill out the Roommate Agreement with your RACA at the beginning of the year.
 Remember, not only do you have a roommate, you are a roommate!

 University Housing Services makes housing and roommate assignments based upon a student’s gender identity.
 Students are asked to select their gender identity when they begin using the Housing and Dining Portal.
 Students who would like more individualized attention regarding their room assignment should contact Associate Director of University Housing Services, Bridget Reeland, at (309) 438-3002.
 Or if you have general questions regarding the process please contact our main housing line at (309) 438-8611.

 When you move in, you may have the option to use a loft kit in your room or adjust your bed for space.

 Junior Loft or Bunking

 Beds can be adjusted to seven different heights with no loft kit needed from 10" to 33" off the ground.
 This is tall enough to place a dresser, refrigerator, or storage containers under a bed.